henrytirla/Solana-Wallet-Address-PNL-Bot/README.md

 # Solana-Wallet-Address-PNL-Bot
 Get  a detailed Excel file of your Profit and Loss Ratio for your Solana Wallet Address.
+Check out DEXPNL repo for optimized version using DuneSQL API

 ## Generated reports